 In This Article

-The fig notes took hold of our perfumes in the 90s to offer them the natural and so intoxicating touch of the summer gardens of the South.
+The enticing fig notes were introduced to perfumes in the 1990s, offering a natural and intoxicating touch reminiscent of summer gardens in the Mediterranean.

-Faced with the density and variety of the products used to create the raw material with fig tree notes, the fragrance families created around this venerable tree are numerous.
+Given the density and variety of products used to create raw materials with fig tree notes, numerous fragrance families have been developed around this venerable tree.

-The very first perfume with fig accords was released in 1994: "Premier Figuier" by L'Artisan Parfumeur.
-It desires to reproduce precisely for its user the woody and fruity olfactory sensation of being in the shade of a fig tree.
-The notes are creamy and smooth while being invigorating and very green.
-In 1996, Diptyque's "Philosykos" once again created these green and creamy fig accords while adding floral notes for our greatest delight.
+The first perfume with fig accords, "Premier Figuier" by L'Artisan Parfumeur, was released in 1994.
+It aimed to precisely reproduce the woody and fruity olfactory experience of resting in the shade of a fig tree, with notes that are creamy, smooth, invigorating, and very green.
+In 1996, Diptyque's "Philosykos" reimagined these green and creamy fig accords by incorporating floral notes for added delight.

-Then during the 2000s, the desire to recreate an entire Mediterranean garden gave the fig note a supporting role behind citrus fruits.
-“Un Jardin en Méditerranée" by Hermès or even “Ninfeo Moi" by Annick Goutal are multi-faceted and above all typical of Italian gardens where scents of citrus fruits, laurels and figs mingle under the rays.
-From the sun.
+In the 2000s, the desire to recreate an entire Mediterranean garden positioned the fig note as a supporting role behind citrus fruits.
+Fragrances such as "Un Jardin en Méditerranée" by Hermès and "Ninfeo Moi" by Annick Goutal embody multifaceted Italian gardens where scents of citrus fruits, laurels, and figs mingle under the sun.